 A fellow gardener once asked me if growing potatoes was worth it.
 Why waste the space, dig the trenches, mound the hills, interfere with tomato rotation, and risk battling with potato bugs for a vegetable that we often experience in ways that are far from special?

 Recently harvested potatoes have a tenderness, a silky texture, and a depth of flavor that makes me look forward to growing these crops every year.
-And even a small space like a raised bed or a large container can yield a respectable return on all sorts of potato varieties in dazzling colors, with a variety of uses in the kitchen.

 So you sprouted, cut, and dried your seed potatoes in the spring.
 You dug your trenches, mounded your soil, watered, and waited.